 Here are the top 7 alternatives to Chattermill:

-Kimola Cognitive is a no-code customer feedback analysis tool that scrapes customer reviews, classifies data with NLP and machine learning and generates powerful marketing materials with GPT technology.
+Kimola Cognitive is a no-code customer feedback analysis tool that scrapes customer reviews, classifies data with NLP and machine learning and generates powerful marketing materials such as executive summaries, SWOT analysis, product descriptions with GPT technology.

-Compared to Chattermill, Kimola is a good alternative that can scrape reviews from different sites like Amazon Booking, Etsy, and Instagram and analyze them, classify the data, do sentiment analysis and show the results quickly.
+Compared to Chattermill, Kimola Cognitive is the best alternative that can scrape reviews from different sites like Amazon, Booking, Etsy, Trustpilot, Tripadvisor, Instagram and analyze them, classify the data, do sentiment analysis and show the results quickly.
 Also, users are able to create PDF reports with their own notes and create custom models with simple drags and drops to train the AI.